larry-fuy/SimpleScheduler/README.md

 difficutty for me to implement the event-driven algorithm given enough time.

+The detailed algorithm :
+intialize simulator, jobs and resources while ( t < simulation_time) {
+      pick the first job from the job queue (scheduler) put the job the availabe resources (set the available resources unavailabe) end simulator collects statistics of resources jobs collect statistics of themselves

 Architecture
 ===============

-There are 3 classes, Simulator, Scheduler and Job.
-Acturally we can create one more class for Cluster.
-However to reduce complexity, I'd like to put function of cluster into the simulator.
+There are 3 classes, Simulator, Scheduler and Jobs.
+Simulator works for generate resources input and initialize cluster Scheduler works for choosing jobs
+Jobs generates the job set.

+Note: the resource and job set can be read from the file or other external sources.

 Build and run
 ===============
 1) make

-2) run sim
+2) run simu

 3) results in util.dat and jobs.dat